madebygps/signalr-crypto-tickers-workshop/README.md

 # Crypto Dotnet Ticker

 A website that provides crypto price information.
-In this project we will:
+In this workshop we will:

-- Implement a function in Azure Functions that runs only when data changes in an Azure Cosmos DB.
+- Implement a function in Azure Functions that runs only when data changes in an Azure Cosmos DB collection.
 - Implement a function in Azure Functions to broadcast changes to connected clients using SignalR Service.
 - Update the client web application to respond to SignalR messages.
 - Use Azure Storage to host our Blazor site.